ManuelXI/Data-Wrangling-Challenge/README.md

 # Preparation
 You will need Python 3.6 or greater and dataflows library to run the script

-To update the data run the process script locally:
+To update the data run the script

 # License